starnight/python-c-extension/README.md

 ## 00-HelloWorld
 It is a general hello world practice.
 One may start from here for the simplest Python C extension example.

+## 01-HeyMan
+It is a C extension practice who gets arguments passed from Python.
+The heyman function will echo the passed name and the number.